Cherry Almond Date Cookies

 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

-Soft-centered cookies filled with crunchy slivered almonds, sweet maraschino cherries, and chewy, flavorful dates.
+Soft-centered cookies filled with crunchy sliced almonds, sweet maraschino cherries, and chewy, flavorful dates.
 Perfect for your cookie jar any time of the year!

-Aerial photo of cherry almond date cookies with a small bowl of maraschino cherries.
+Aerial photo of cherry almond date cookies on a plate with a small bowl of maraschino cherries.

 Cherry almond date cookies on a plate.